Skip to main content

 2) Streamflow Timelock

-Enables creation, withdrawal, cancelation and transfer of token vesting contracts using time-based lock and escrow accounts.
+Enables creation, withdrawal, cancellation and transfer of token vesting contracts using time-based lock and escrow accounts.
 Contracts are by default cancelable by the creator and transferable by the recipient.

 Vesting contract creator chooses various options upon creation, such as: